stellar/stellar-core/scripts/README.md

 ## Description
-This folder is for storing any scripts and files that may be helpful for building or using stellar-core.
+This folder is for storing any scripts that may be helpful for using stellar-core.

-## List of files
+## List of scripts
 - [Overlay survey](#overlay-survey)
-- Dockerfile: a Dockerfile used to build "production" docker images of stellar-core
-- setup: used the by production Dockerfile
-- Dockerfile.testing: a Dockerfile for one-off builds of stellar-core during development
-- Makefile: convenience Makefile with `docker-build` and `docker-build-testing` targets

 ### Overlay survey
 - Name - `OverlaySurvey.py`